KaoutharBousbaa1/AIProjects/README.md

     ```sh
     pip install -r requirements.txt
     ```
-* Run the jupyternotbook in youe IDE: categorize_expenses.ipynb to categorize youe expenses
+* Run the Jupyter notebook in your IDE: `categorize_expenses.ipynb` to categorize your expenses.
-* Run the jupyternotbook in youe IDE: dashboard.ipynb to generate the dashboard
+* Run the Jupyter notebook in your IDE: `dashboard.ipynb` to generate the dashboard.
 * Run the application by using the command:
     ```sh
     python chatbot.py
     ```

 Make sure to use a valid OpenAI key and a valid Huggingface API key.